UST-QuAntiL/QuantME-UseCases/README.md

 * [AWS Braket Hybrid Jobs Handler](https://github.com/UST-QuAntiL/amazon-braket-hybrid-jobs-handler): A service generating AWS Braket Hybrid Jobs programs for hybrid loops based on corresponding workflow fragments detected by the QuantME Modeling and Transformation Framework.
 * [Script Splitter](https://github.com/UST-QuAntiL/qscript-splitter): A service analyzing Python scripts to detect quantum and classical parts, which are then orchestrated by a generated workflow model.

+### ICWE 2024  - Demonstration

+In this demonstration, we introduce an approach for enabling the development of portable and interoperable quantum applications utilizing a standards-based toolchain.
+Our approach facilitates the utilization of heterogeneous tools supporting the development of classical and quantum components.
+Thereby, we employ well-established standards for defining workflows, deployment topologies, application interfaces, and provenance data.
+To demonstrate the practical feasibility of our toolchain, we showcase it for two use cases from the cryptography and machine learning domains.
+The corresponding workflow, as well as instructions on how to set up the environment and execute the application can be found [here](2024-icwe-demo).

 ### CAiSE 2024 - Prototype

 In this paper, we introduce an approach for enabling unified observability of hybrid quantum applications in heterogeneous multi-cloud environments.